KessieHeldieheren/Havoc-Engine/README.md

 ```

 ### <a name="rendering-the-world">Rendering the World</a>
+*Note: this library does not offer a solution for rendering any kind of UI.
+Images of example games are built using SymfonyConsole and a custom SymfonyStyle extension.*

 The world can be rendered via the API, by the use of the [`ApiInterface::render`](#Api_render) method.
 This method returns a [`RenderInterface`](#RenderInterface) class.
 In order to get the CLI text representation of the world (which would have been rendered using [`RendererCli`](#RendererCli) on default settings), the [`RenderInterface::string`](#RenderInterface_string) method will return the world as a string, which may then be output to the terminal.

 *An example of printing out a render of the world:*